robrich/angular-tutorial/src/chapters/chapter08_1-template-forms.md

     private options = new RequestOptions({ withCredentials: true });
     ```

-    <div class="alert alert-info" role="alert">You will need to pass in this.options as the last parameter for all of our http calls.</div>
+    <div class="alert alert-info" role="alert">For the [Sails](http://sailsjs.org) API that we are using, you have to pass in this.options as the last parameter for all of our http calls in order to tell Sails the user session to use.  </div>

 1. Next we need to create our login function within the AuthService class that will call our API

     ```TypeScript
     login(email: string, password: string): Observable<boolean | Response> {
         let loginInfo = { "email": email, "password": password };
-        return this.http.put("https://dj-sails-todo.azurewebsites.net/user", loginInfo, this.options)
+        return this.http.put("https://dj-sails-todo.azurewebsites.net/user/login", loginInfo, this.options)
             .do((res: Response) => {
                 if (res){
                     this.currentUser = <User>res.json();